VeztaVezta

 TypeScript

 TypeScript strict mode is enabled across all subprojects.
-Write typed code throughout -- no any types unless absolutely unavoidable.
+Write typed code throughout -- avoid any unless absolutely unavoidable.

 • Enums: Use as const objects instead of TypeScript enums (consistent with Kubb-generated types)